 Mike’s professional, community and philanthropic activities are reflected in his being honored with the Judge Learned Hand Lifetime Achievement Award by the American Jewish Committee.
 He was also honored by the Anti-Defamation League, Orange County/Long Beach Region, with its ‘Marcus M. Kaufman Jurisprudence Award’ in 2018.
-He is the immediate past Regional Chair of the Orange County/Long Beach Region of the Anti-Defamation League.
+He is a past Regional Chair of the Orange County/Long Beach Region of the Anti-Defamation League.
 His partners at Rutan & Tucker honored him with its John B. Hurlbut award for “setting the highest standard of excellence, teamwork and integrity.”
 Mike’s mission is to provide quality service that exceeds clients’ expectations for cost-effectiveness, timeliness, personal attention, technical excellence and creativity, all guided by a clear understanding of the clients’ desires and needs.

 Areas of Expertise